Submit

 • If findings of fact were made by the hearing officer, disciplinary actions on such matters under other policies should be based on the facts established during the hearing and additional fact finding may not be needed.

-• Even where no violation of the discrimination, harassment, and sexual misconduct policy is found, the University may continue supportive measures for either party, as appropriate, at the discretion of the Equity Administrator / Title IX Coordinator or their designee.
+• Even where no violation of the discrimination, harassment, sexual misconduct and retaliation policy is found, the University may continue supportive measures for either party, as appropriate, at the discretion of the Equity Administrator / Title IX Coordinator or their designee.

 Hearings

-In cases that do not meet the criteria for discrimination, harassment, or sexual misconduct under relevant law or University policy, the University may dismiss the complaint or use other University processes to address the behavior as appropriate.
+In cases that do not meet the criteria for discrimination, harassment, sexual misconduct or retaliation under relevant law or University policy, the University may dismiss the complaint or use other University processes to address the behavior as appropriate.

-In cases that may meet criteria for discrimination, harassment, or sexual misconduct under relevant law or University policy, the University will conduct a hearing where a formal complaint remains pending.
+In cases that may meet criteria for discrimination, harassment, sexual misconduct or retaliation under relevant law or University policy, the University will conduct a hearing where a formal complaint remains pending.

 The University will provide a fair and equitable hearing process adhering to the principles of due process and fundamental fairness.